NavenAllen/AWS-SAA-C03-Course/15-Serverless-and-AppServices/notes.md

 - Always load data from other services from public API's or S3
 - Store data to other services (e.g. S3)
 - 1M free requests and 400,000 GB-seconds of compute per month

+#### Public Lambda
+Lamda is public by default and can access public AWS services (SQS, DynamoDB)

+By default, public lambdas dont have access to VPCs unless they have public IPv4

+#### Private Lambda
+Obey all VPC networking rules

+ENIs are now created for each unique combination of subnets and SGs
+  - If all subnets use same SG, only one ENI

+#### Security
+Lambda needs execution role to decide which AWS services it can access

+Also has resource policy that decide who and what can access it

+#### Invocation
+##### Synchronous
+CLI/API invokes a function and WAITS for a response

+Errors or Retries have to be handled within the client

+##### Asynchronous
+Typically used when AWS services invoke functions

+Lambda is responsible for retries
+  - function needs to be idempotent (reprocessing should have same end state)

+Events sent to Dead Letter Queues if failed after repeated processing

+Sent to destinations if successful or failed too

+##### Event Source Mapping
+Typically used on streams or Queues which which dont support event generation

+Lambda polls the stream and thus needs permission on source

+#### Versions
+Lambda supports versions

+#### Launch
+Cold Start - full creation

+Warm Start - same execution context is reused if another event happens soon (infrequent contexts are removed)

 ### CloudWatch Events and EventBridge